Plan Availability: Site Builder is an optional add-on to all plans.

 Depending on the theme you're using, you may see a feature in the Navigation section called Category Filter .

 This enables you to narrow down the search on your inventory page by selecting one or more categories to include.
-Items from categories that are not selected will be filtered out from the search results.
+Items or products from categories that are not selected are filtered out from the search results.

 Steps to Add Additional Categories: